Facility management: History

 In 1986, the first professional FM organization was launched in the UK, as the Association of Facility Managers (AFM).

 Definitions and scope

-Professional FM as an interdisciplinary business function has the objective of coordinating demand and supply of facilities and services within public and private organizations.
-The term "facility" (pl. facilities) means something that is built, installed or established to serve a purpose, International Facility Management Association (IFMA), 1998 which, in general, is every "tangible asset that supports an organization".
-Examples include: real estate property, buildings, technical infrastructure, HVAC, lighting, transportation, IT-services, furniture, custodial, grounds maintenance and other user-specific equipment and appliances.
+Facility management encompasses interdisciplinary business functions to balance the demand and supply of facilities and services.
+The term “facility” includes all tangible assets supporting an organization, such as real estate, buildings, infrastructure, HVAC systems, IT services, and more.

-In April 2017, the International Organization for Standardization published the ISO 41011:2017 standard for facility management, defining it as the "organizational function which integrates people, place and process within the built environment with the purpose of improving the quality of life of people and the productivity of the core business."
+In 2017, ISO 41011 defined FM as the "organizational function which integrates people, place and process within the built environment with the purpose of improving the quality of life of people and the productivity of the core business."
 The ISO definition was formally adopted by BIFM in August 2017.

-A management system standard for facilities management has also been developed by ISO and published as ISO 41001:2018.
+ISO 41001:2018 provided a management framework to implement these principles.

 Scope

-Facilities management is divided into two areas:
+Facilities management is divided into two major categories: